Crystal-Nest/server-sided-portals/README.md

 That's it!
 Load your datapack alongside this mod, and your dimensions and portals are ready to use.
 You're free to add multiple dimensions, each with unique portal frames and igniters!

-Starting with version **2.1.0**, you can further customize your dimensions by setting specific gamemodes for players entering them or defining custom entry points other than the Overworld.
+Since **v2.1.0**, you can further customize your dimensions by setting specific gamemodes for players entering them or defining custom entry points other than the Overworld.
 Check out the [Wiki](https://github.com/Crystal-Nest/server-sided-portals/wiki) for details.

 ### 🛠️ Mod